meglammata26/CS4337_Project1/devlog.md

   for empty strings and invalid characters.
 I also validated the tokens, such as operators, numbers, previous expressions, and handling whitespace.
 I wrote test cases to validate my logic and they passed.
 The main logic within this function is using a recursive loop, where it process remaining characters to the current-token being built and adding it to the list of tokens.
 - I accomplished my goal for this session and will next work on parsing the tokens.

+March 29th 4:37pm
+a.
+No new thoughts
+b.
+Plan to implement parse token function:

+- parse any operators and operands
+  - if the next character is a number, it is an operand
+  - else it is an operator
+- return expression
+- error handling of an invalid tokens
+- write example test cases to test logic

+Next Steps:

+- evaluating the expressions